davidlcoleman3rd/primitive-poker/README.md

 # primitive-poker
 A simple text-based poker game WIP.

+**Version 0.0.8**
+- Added files for the discard and pot class
+- Began to implement functionality for sorting player hands to estimate the value of the player's hand

 **Version 0.0.7**

 - Began to layout the structure of the Game class, which connects the bulk of classes together in one single